ChrisOwen101/SouthAfricanCodeSchools/create-your-own-directory.md

 # Creating your own school directory

-Want to setup your own local directory.
+Want to setup your own local directory?
 We'd love to help you do it.
-Contact George Ziady (george@ codeschooldirectory.co.za) for help walking through the below steps.
+Contact [George Ziady] (https://github.com/georgezee) for assistance with any of the steps below.

 ## Technologies used
 - *Google Sheets*: Contains both the data source, as well as the task management.